 - Agonda beach

 One of the most scenic ones in Asia, this clean and serene beach is perfect to get a tan, or meditate or even catch up on reading.
-If the solitude isn’t your thing, the dolphin spotting and country boating is sure to get you excited.
+If the solitude isn’t your thing, the dolphin spotting and country boating are sure to get you excited.

 - Baga Beach